MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/array-view.md

 ---

 # winrt::array_view struct template (C++/WinRT)
-> [!NOTE]
-> **Some information relates to pre-released product which may be substantially modified before it’s commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.**

 A view, or span, of a contiguous series of values.
 For more examples and info about **winrt::array_view**, see [Standard C++ data types and C++/WinRT](/windows/uwp/cpp-and-winrt-apis/std-cpp-data-types).

 ## Syntax